vruusmann/blog/_posts/2014-06-20-jpmml_model_api_import_export.md

 The XML filtering allows for direct conversion between arbitrary PMML schema versions.
 However, it is recommended to employ an intermediated conversion approach, where the input PMML document is first parsed to an in-memory PMML schema version 4.2 class model object, which is validated ("trust, but verify") and only then formatted to the output PMML document.

-The conversion from any PMML schema version 3.X or 4.X document to an PMML schema version 4.2 document is implemented by class `org.jpmml.model.ImportFilter`.
+The conversion from any PMML schema version 3.X or 4.X document to a PMML schema version 4.2 document is implemented by the `org.jpmml.model.ImportFilter` class.
 This filter should be applied to the source before feeding it to the PMML unmarshaller:

 ``` java
 public PMML readPMML(InputStream is) throws Exception {